Quidditch (real-life sport): British Tournaments

-The British Quidditch Cup was first held in Oxford, England, on 9 and 10 November 2013, and was won by the Oxford University's first team, The Radcliffe Chimeras.
+The British Quadball Cup was first held in Oxford, England, on 9 and 10 November 2013, and was won by the Oxford University's first team, The Radcliffe Chimeras.
 The BQC was repeated on the weekend of 7 March 2015 held in Wollaton Park, Nottingham.
 At this tournament, the defending Champions, The Radcliffe Chimeras, were defeated in the final by Southampton Quidditch Club 1, with Keele Squirrels coming third.
 In total 24 teams were registered to compete with 23 doing so.

 Also significant in the UK are the two regional tournaments – Northern Cup and Southern Cup.
 Originally devised as independently organised tournaments by Keele University Quidditch Club in March 2014, and the Southampton Quidditch Club the following November, the inaugural tournaments were won by Bangor Broken Broomsticks and Radcliffe Chimeras.
 The tournaments were then taken over by QuadballUK, to ensure consistency between the two, as the tournaments are now used as qualification criteria for the European Quidditch Cup.
 The second Northern Cup took place on the 31 October–1 November 2015, and was won by Nottingham Nightmares, who defeated Durhamstrang in the final.
 The second Southern Cup took place on the 14–15 November and was won by the Radcliffe Chimeras, who defeated Warwick Quidditch Club in the final.
 The following year, the Velociraptors won Northern and Warwick Quidditch Club Southern.
 The top three teams from each regional tournament (from Northern: the Velociraptors, Durhamstrang, and Tornadoes Quidditch Club and from Southern: Warwick Quidditch Club, Werewolves of London, and Brizzlebears) qualified for the European Quidditch Cup, which took place on the 25–26 March 2017.

 In 2017, the increasing number of teams led to the introduction of the Development Cup, or Dev Cup for short, where teams that did not qualify for BQC could play.
 The style is a round-robin tournament, leading to all teams playing eight games (in the first one) over two days.
 The first winners of this were the Liverpuddly Cannons, who won all of their games.

 Other long-standing tournaments include the Annual Mercian Cup, a mercenary tournament hosted by Derby Union Quidditch, Highlander Cup hosted by the Edinburgh Holyrood Hippogriffs, Reading University's Whiteknights Tournament, and Oxford's unique Valentines Cup, a fantasy tournament where players signed up in pairs.
 Since awareness of quidditch in the UK is rising exponentially, every year new tournaments are being devised.

 In February 2017 it was announced that a Quidditch Premier League would be established in 2017.

-Other large tournaments

-Each season, regions generally host one to two larger tournaments, mostly following the North American/European school model of two terms (autumn-winter, winter-spring) where there is one larger tournament per semester in addition to that region's regional championship.

-Fantasy tournaments

-Fantasy tournaments are tournaments where players sign up individually and are seeded to teams at a drawing by the team captains.
-Each year, there are quite a few fantasy tournaments, with greater numbers being during June–August during the off-season.